 Established to address other types of third-party risks outside of financial reporting, SOC 2 and 3 reports provide user organizations with assurance over the critical systems and sensitive data used to provide the outsourced services.
 Typically, these reports are used to meet vendor risk management requirements that customers may request surrounding security.
 While the two options have similar scope, a SOC 3 has less detail and, therefore, typically provides less value to report users.

 SOC for Cybersecurity is a risk framework that establishes common criteria and guidelines for communicating about an organization’s cybersecurity risk management program.
 It enables organizations to report on their cybersecurity management programs to external stakeholders with the credibility associated with an independent examination report.

-The AICPA is developing a report on an entity’s system and controls for producing, manufacturing or distributing goods to better understand the risks in an organization’s supply chain.
+The AICPA has developed a report on an entity’s system and controls for producing, manufacturing or distributing goods to better understand the risks in an organization’s supply chain.

 Do not confuse SOC 1 and SOC 2 with Type 1 and Type 2.
 Both a SOC 1 and a SOC 2 can be either a Type 1 or Type 2.
 The key differences are: